justin13601/ACES/docs/source/configuration.md

 ______________________________________________________________________

-In the machine form, the configuration file consists of three parts:
+In the machine form used by ACES, the configuration file consists of three parts:

 - `predicates`, stored as a dictionary from string predicate names (which must be unique) to either `PlainPredicateConfig` objects, which store raw predicates with no dependencies on other predicates, or